pgdr/talks/ownership/PITCHME.md

 The government does not acknowledge the blockchain.

+There is a discrepancy between the _"truth"_ and the blockchain;

+the blockchain is no longer the truth.

 ---

 Conclusion:

 * To be effective
 * any blockchain _needs the acknowledgement_
-* from the relevant governments
+* from the relevant governments.

 or